scala-phase/sbt-0.10-intro/preso/sbt.md

 * Tasks are like settings, except they don't cache.
 * They're executed every time they're invoked.
-* There's some talk of getting rid of settings entirely.
+* There's some talk of getting rid of settings entirely and making everything a task.

 !SLIDE bullets incremental transition=fade